 Strategic Shopping Tips

-- Staying organized is a key to saving time and money when you grocery shop.
-Try these tips:
+Staying organized is key to grocery shopping.
+Use these tips:

 - Create a “master” list of frequently purchased items.
 That way, you can quickly check off what you need on your next shopping trip.